Nyctophilia1102/MS-Search-Auto/README.md

 Replace "path/to/msedgedriver" with the path to the Edge WebDriver on your machine.

 Run the script by executing python script_name.py in the terminal.

+For Cooldown is stop after 5 search for 16 minutes